 // additional (meta-)data that is supposed to travel with the FMU;

 // see below for structure and content definition.

+terminalsAndIcons // Optional directory containing Terminals and Icons resources

+terminalsAndIcons.xml // Optional file defining the Terminals and Icons

 An FMU has to implement all common functions (according to tables in sections 3.2.3 and 4.2.4).
 ModelExchange FMUs have to provide additionally the respective Model Exchange function, CoSimulation FMUs the Co-Simulation functions.

 The FMU must be distributed with at least one implementation, in other words either sources or one of the binaries for a particular machine.
 It is also possible to provide the sources and binaries for different target machines together in one zip file.
-The following names are standardized: for Windows: “win32”, “win64”, for Linux: “linux32”, “linux64”, for Macintosh: “darwin32”, “darwin64”.
+The following names are standardized: for Windows: “win32”, “win64”, for Linux: “linux32”, “linux64”, for Macintosh: “darwin32”, “darwin64”, where "32" stands for "32-bit x86" and "64" for "64-bit x86" respectively.
+For any other platforms the "platform tuples" defined in the FMI 3.0 Specification, 2.5.1.4.1.
+Platform Tuple Definition, or any updated "platform tuples" published by MAP FMI on fmi-standard.org, should be used.
 Futhermore, also the names “VisualStudioX” and “gccX” are standardized and define the compiler with which the binary has been generated [, for example VisualStudio8].
 Further names can be introduced by vendors.
 FMUs should contain all resources that are required to load and execute a shared library, link against a static library, or compile from source.
 Shared libraries should be statically linked against their dependencies [e.g. the Visual Studio C Runtime on Windows]. `RPATH="$ORIGIN"` should be set when building ELF binaries to allow dynamic loading of dependencies on the target machine.
 If the FMU depends on external resources [e.g. shared libraries, files, or servers] to be loaded or simulated `documentation/externalDependencies.{txt|html}` should be present to document these dependencies and how to provide them.

 Typical scenarios are to provide binaries only for one machine type (for example, on the machine where the target simulator is running and for which licenses of run-time libraries are available) or to provide only sources (for example, for translation and download for a particular micro-processor).
 If run-time libraries cannot be shipped due to licensing, special handling is needed, for example, by providing the run-time libraries at appropriate places by the receiver.